remybeugnon/Lab-notebook/README.md

 -   `####` can be used for any desired subsection

-All possible options can be find in the [R Markdown Cookbook](https://bookdown.org/yihui/rmarkdown-cookbook/) (Xie and Dervieux 2020)
+All possible options can be found in the [R Markdown Cookbook](https://bookdown.org/yihui/rmarkdown-cookbook/) (Xie and Dervieux 2020)

 ### iv.
 Compiling your record